Nnamso/nnamso.github.io/about.md

 permalink: /about/
 ---

-Celestine is a Software Engineer at Konga, an $80m VC-backed eCommerce company.

-In this role he has worked on major products including leading the development of [Konga's online community](http://community.konga.com), an online community forum for Konga's merchants and customers.
-This project has gone on to save the company over $400,000 in annual licensing fee for a SaaS-based forum solution.
-He also served as the lead engineer for [SellerHQ](http://shq.konga.com) and online marketplace platform for Konga's over 12,000 stores.

-Celestine is also the lead maintainer and developer of [NSEFinance](http://nsefinance.com), an experimental API for the Nigerian
-Stock Exchange.
-He is also the convener of [The Lagos GitHub meetup](http://lagosmeet.github.io).
-Celestine was the founding manager of the Calabar Google Developer Group.

-Prior to Konga, Celestine worked at a law firm where he lead the development of an electronic law management system.

-He is a University of Calabar graduate, he enjoys the game of table tennis and [@cyberomin](https://twitter.com/cyberomin) on Twitter.
+He is an Engineer who is motivated by challenges and dedicated to excellence.
+He is current with the most recent technologies and best practices in the IT field, and comfortable working independently and even very productive in team environments.
+He is a big picture thinker with likeness for detail and transparency.
+He has worked on a wide range of projects, which includes Banking and Insurance Applications, Online Advertisement Platform, Expert systems, Robotics, Value Added Service, SMS apps and e-Payment systems.

+He developed the Standard Alliance Insurance Solution (PMIS- Passengers Manifest Insurance Solution), Goldlink Pin Generation Algorithm and The NURTW (Nigerian Union of Road Transport Workers) Passenger’s Insurance Solution for Wapic Insurance.
+He also developed Online Admission Application System using scratch for All Nations University College, Ghana.

+He headed the testing team for Vodafone, Tigo, and Airtel Via Vas2nets Ghana.

+He holds a Bachelor of Engineering (BEng) Degree in Computer Engineering from Kwame Nkrumah' University of Science and Technology, Kumasi, Ghana, and a Certified Software Tester from Brain Bench USA.
+He is a Trained Robotics Designer from the Metro Institute of Innovation and Technology Ghana.
+He is also a Professional Member of IEEE Institute of Electrical and Electronics Engineers, NSBE National Society of Black Engineers, IAENG International Association of Engineers and IEEE Computer Society.

 You want to talk?
-[Email me.](mailto:celestineomin@gmail.com)
+[Email me.](mailto:nnamsoanthony@gmail.com)